elewites/ExpenseManager/README.md

 ### Phase 1 User Stories
-1. As a user, I want to be able to add an expense to my list of expenses for a given month
+1. As a user, I want to be able to add an expense to my list of expenses.
-2. As a user, I want to be able to view how much money I have spent on a given month
+2. As a user, I want to be able to add a description, dollar amount, category, month, and year to each expense as I am adding them to my expense list.
-3. As a user, I want to be able to categorize my expenses as I am adding them to my monthly expense list
+3. As a user, I want to be able to view all expenses in my expense list.
+Each expense should output in format:

+    description-category-amount-month-year

+In addition, I want to be able to view the total money spent for ALL expenses.

+    Total Costs: $$$$

+4. As a user, I want to be able to view all expenses for a given month.
+Each expense should output in format:

+    description-category-amount-month-year

+In addition, I want to be able to view the total money spent for that given MONTH.

+    Total Costs: $$$$

-4. As a user, I want to be able to view total expenses per category
+5. As a user, I want to be able to view total expenses per category and per month

 ### Phase 2 User Stories
 1. As a user, when I select the quit option from the application menu,